dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 In this Repository I will explain everything you need to know to test tensorflow pre-trained ojbect detection models on three different platforms.

-1. On a Web browser (using javascript)
+1. In a Web browser (using javascript)
 2. On a local GPU (Nvidia with CUDA)
 3. On a free Cloud based GPU platform (google colaboratory notebook)

-On a Web browser
+# In Web browser

 Using tensorflow.js coco-Ssd model (https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd)